sea-of-chel/pokemon-filter/README.md

-# pokemon-filter

-## A Pokedex Search powered by React MongoDB Express and Node.
+# pokemon-filter: powered by React MongoDB Express and Node.

 ### Setting up the project